• Skip to primary navigation

 Annual Fee: $149

-Current Welcome Bonus: 60,000 Southwest Rapid Rewards points after spending $3,000 in the first 3 months from your account opening.
+Current Welcome Bonus: Earn 60,000 bonus points after spending $3,000 in your first 3 months as a cardholder.

 Favorite Card Features:

-• 2x on Southwest purchases, as well as on rental cars and hotels booked through Southwest's partners
+• 2x on rental cars and hotels booked through Southwest's partners

 • No foreign exchange fees